Table Of Contents

 For example, you can examine and understand how your cluster’s usage and cost fluctuate over time as you scale it up or down.
 Manual allocation rules are not required.

-Besides knowing who, what, and why your Kubernetes costs are changing, you’ll also get timely alerts when an application consumes more cluster resources than expected, so you can act before it becomes a costly surprise.
+Besides knowing who and what affects your Kubernetes costs and why they are changing, you’ll also get timely alerts when an application consumes more cluster resources than expected, so you can act before it becomes a costly surprise.

 Frequently Asked Questions About K3s And K8s